wincubate/agilent/README.md

 # agilent
-Participant course files for the "Asynchronous Programming and Concurrency" course for Agilent
+Participant course files for the special courses for Agilent:
+- "Asynchronous Programming and Concurrency"
+- "Design Patterns in C#"